Sorry, but this page requires that your browser use JavaScript.

 Online learning courses require at least as much time and effort as students would spend taking a face-to-face course.

-• Students will spend 80% of their time engaged in lessons, activities and assignments through Blackboard or web-based material.
-The other 20% of their time will be spent with the teacher and peers in the weekly virtual class session and completing online assessments.
+• 80% of their time will be engaged in asynchronous lessons.
+The other 20% of their time will be spent synchronously with the teacher and peers in the weekly virtual class session.

 • The FCPS Online Campus does NOT offer any self-directed courses.
 ALL Online Campus courses have fixed deadlines, daily or weekly assignments, and face-to-face exams.

-All students must have a webcam for their weekly synchronous class with the Online Campus.
+All students must turn on their webcam for their weekly synchronous class with the Online Campus.

 Student's Role in Online Learning